Monday, April 30th, 2018

-In this phase of Study Plan, you should give at least 1 hour every day towards your CAT preparation.
+In this phase of Study Plan, you should give at least 1 to 2 hours every day towards your CAT preparation.

 By July, you should have a pretty good handle on things.
 Ideally, you should be equally good or equally bad in all areas by July.
 If that is not the case and you feel uncomfortable with any specific area – this is the time that you should use to improve in that particular area.

 The relative weight of the above-mentioned categories in phase 1 is roughly 2:1:1:1:1.
 Here 2 is the Quantitative Aptitude part.
 A lot of students make the mistake of focusing on just Quantitative Aptitude.
 Please understand that Quantitative Aptitude + Verbal Ability form only 50% of the CAT syllabus.
 The other 50% is Logical Reasoning + Reading Comprehension + Data Interpretation.
 You should not make that mistake.
 This is the time where you need to really step up your game and make a difference to the CAT score.
 Here is the plan that you can follow:

 Saturday (First Half) – Verbal Ability.